ibukye/CW2025/README.md

   - EventSource : To identify where the command came from (USER, THREAD)
   - EventType : Command type from user (DOWN, LEFT, RIGHT, ROTATE)
   - GameController : Implements InputEventListener, receives events from GuiController, and call methods of Board (onDownEvent, onLeftEvent, onRightEvent, onRotateEvent, createNewGame)
+  - InputHandler : Controller for all keyboard input event
   - MoveEvent : Controller-layer event object in MVC architecture that encapsulates What happened (EventType), Who caused it (EventSource)

 ```